The Coronas: "We have such an unfortunate name" | NME

 “It’s just got to a whole new level in Ireland.
 We’re thinking that they may do a full lockdown and there’s concern that we might not get home, but we’re aiming to get back on Monday.
 No one really knows or can predict what’s happening.
 Everyone’s living day by day.
 It’s unfortunate for us that we have such an unfortunate band name.
 That throws another weirdness into the mix.”

-The band, who released their fifth album ‘Trust The Wire’ in 2017, said that they too had been hit by forced cancellations and were worried for the future.
+The band, whose new album ‘True Love Waits’ is currently scheduled for release in May, said that they too had been hit by forced cancellations and were worried for the future.

 “We’re the same as any other band,” said O’Reilly.
 “We’ve had concerns about what’s going on and we’re 99% sure we have to cancel our upcoming American tour.
 We also might have to postpone our upcoming show at Shepherds Bush Empire in May.
 A lot of people have it worse than us.